nshenderov/strapi-plugin-ckeditor/README.md

 ### Adding plugins

-Your plugin must be available in the `global`.
+Your plugin must be available in the `global` object.

 **Example of adding the Timestamp plugin:**